【Major Points】

 What is menopause?

-2. Menstrual abnormality: The period becomes irregular, and the menstrual fluid becomes very much or little, then menstruation stops eventually.
+2. Menstrual period abnormality: The period becomes irregular, and the menstrual fluid becomes very much or little, then menstruation stops eventually.

 3. Osteoporosis: The loss of calcium is influenced by female hormones, reduction which leads to decrease of bone density and strength, causing osteoporosis.